316 free evidence-based calculators across 23 medical specialties

 Calculate the Apgar Score to quickly assess newborn health at 1 and 5 minutes after birth.
 Evaluates appearance, pulse, grimace, activity, and respiration.

-Calculate gestational age in weeks and days from your last menstrual period (LMP).
-Instantly see trimester, estimated due date, and days remaining.
-Free and accurate.
+Calculate gestational age in weeks and days from last menstrual period (LMP).
+Get trimester, estimated due date (EDD), and days remaining.

 Time contractions during labor to track duration, frequency, and pattern for the 5-1-1 rule.